BradyAJohnston/MolecularNodes/README.md

 ![Screenshot highlighting the Molecular Nodes Penal](img/mol-panel-viewport.png)

-Molecular Noes provides two ways to open files.
+Molecular Nodes provides two ways to open files.
 You can fetch directly from the PDB by inputting the 4-character code into the top box and pressing the download button.
 This will download the file and open it inside of Blender.

 ![Screenshot showing the interface of the Molecular Nodes Panel](https://user-images.githubusercontent.com/36021261/165198468-84e813b5-e5e6-4cfb-b735-cc78ae45791f.png)